-| July 30, 2019 | Lifestyle
+| July 14, 2020 | Lifestyle

-Since the passage of legalization in Colorado and Washington, the term “recreational use” has become the catchall phrase to describe all consumption of cannabis that is not “medical.”
-Lacking any commonly accepted definition, “recreational use” has in effect become a code word to describe “just getting high”—or intoxication.
-This is unfortunate, because the phrase just obscures more than it illuminates, and it perpetuates misconceptions about cannabis that have kept it illegal for decades.
+“Since the passage of legalization in Colorado and Washington, the term ‘recreational use’ has become the catchall phrase to describe all consumption of cannabis that is not ‘medical.’
+Lacking any commonly accepted definition, ‘recreational use’ has in effect become a code word to describe ‘just getting high’—or intoxication.
+This is unfortunate, because the phrase just obscures more than it illuminates, and it perpetuates misconceptions about cannabis that have kept it illegal for decades.”

-These include its ability to extend patience and promote self-examination; to awaken a sense of wonder and playfulness, and openness to spiritual experience; to enhance the flavor of meal, the sound of music, or the sensitivity of a lover’s touch; to open the mind and inspire creativity; to bring poetry to language and spontaneity to a performer; to catalyze laughter, facilitate friendship, and bridge human differences.
+“These [benefits] include [the] ability to extend patience and promote self-examination; to awaken a sense of wonder and playfulness, and openness to spiritual experience; to enhance the flavor of meal, the sound of music, or the sensitivity of a lover’s touch; to open the mind and inspire creativity; to bring poetry to language and spontaneity to a performer; to catalyze laughter, facilitate friendship, and bridge human differences.”

 What does this mean for you?

-The division of legal cannabis into two distinct markets (three if you count the black market) has profound consequences for both consumers and the local communities.
+The division of legal cannabis into two distinct markets (three, if you count the black market) has profound consequences for both consumers and the local communities.
 In a split market, quality suffers, costs rise, and service lags.

-Simply put, the medical market commands higher quality cannabis and more innovative products.
-Because the medical market was established years before the recreational one, the cultivators on the medical side are among the most skilled and passionate in the world.
-They took huge risks to produce legal, high quality products that became the standard among medical consumers.
+The medical market commands higher quality cannabis and more innovative products.
+The medical market was established years before the recreational side, so the cultivators on the medical side are among the most skilled and passionate in the world.
+They took huge risks to produce legal, high-quality products that became the standard among medical consumers.

-Cannabis for Wellness
+Redefining Cannabis for Wellness

-This means avoiding phrases like “get high” that perpetuate the intoxicant/recreational classification.
+We can support better understanding of cannabis use by avoiding phrases like “get high” that perpetuate the intoxicant/recreational classification.
 Does this mean you absolutely have to get a medical card?
-No, but it does mean voting with your dollar to support the few cannabis shops focused on product quality, service, and user experience as opposed to those that only care about the bottom line.
+No. However, you can vote with your dollar to support the few cannabis shops focused on product quality, service, and user experience as opposed to those that only care about the bottom line.